Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 Splitting the queries into threads requires a bit of work - most of it is finding queries that fit this use case in the code and where they need to _join_ back to the main thread meaning the optimization comes with a hefty cost of complexity.
 Used incorrectly, the worker can actually end up actually waiting more - it is up to the developer to find the correct use cases.
 This makes threads an optimal choice for very specific use cases - such as code that draws a lot of different data sets completely foreign to one another for different uses.

 Not only does the threading solution has a chance of not optimizing the worker run time, threads add a not-so-hidden cost of [_context switching_](https://en.wikipedia.org/wiki/Context_switch), which might eliminate any potential performance benefit; in addition, every time you add a thread the eternal headache of locking mechanisms is right around the corner.
 This is why - as a generic solution - threading does not fit well.
-More importantly working with Lua - especially in the uWSGI context - **does not allow for threading** at all.
+More importantly our codebase  **does not allow for threading** at all.
 Everything must happen in the same thread or in some other process (well, like Communicator).

 Luckily, there is more than one solution to optimizing query wait time.
 Lets go back to the drawing board.